AvePazuzu/CryptoCloud/README.md

 4. Encrypt data with AES and GCM (Galois/Counter Mode) as operation mode
 5. Add sha256 checksum of file to the additional data of aes GCM ciphertext

+To-Do:
+- Compare function to new file
+- File reader to new file + move into package

 Notes:
 - File name needs to be passed to aditional data if necessary